Aliases for C5 Gene

 GeneCards Summary for C5 Gene

 C5 (Complement Component 5) is a Protein Coding gene.
-Diseases associated with C5 include c5 deficiency and rapidly progressive glomerulonephritis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with C5 include c5 deficiency and immunodeficiency due to a late component of complement deficiency.
+Among its related pathways are Signaling by GPCR and Complement and coagulation cascades.
 GO annotations related to this gene include receptor binding and endopeptidase inhibitor activity.
 An important paralog of this gene is CD109.

 UniProtKB/Swiss-Prot for C5 Gene